In this article, we discuss how a cyber incident response plan as part of an overall cyber attack recovery plan, could help protect your business.

 Criminals never let a good crisis go to waste.
 Unfortunately, this holds true amid the Covid-19 pandemic.
 Carbon Black, reports that up to 88% of UK companies have suffered data breaches in the last 12 months.

 Moreover, one SME is successfully hacked every 19 seconds according to insurance giant, Hiscox.
 Of the 65,000 attempts to hack SMEs every day in the UK, 4,500 are successful.

 As our partners at Sophos report in The State of Ransomware 2020, 48% of UK organisations were hit by an attack in the last year.

-By evaluating your current vulnerabilities and putting in place a cyber security strategy, you’ll be in a far better place to protect against known threats and identify any new ones.
+By evaluating your current vulnerabilities and putting in place a cyber incident recovery strategy, you’ll be in a far better place to protect against known threats and identify any new ones.